MARA Colts Tackle Football

 - When is the first game and when will we see a game schedule?

-- How do I find out about practices and games in inclement weather?
+- How do I find out about practices and games in bad weather?

-- Can I bring my dog or pet to games?
+- Can I bring a pet to games?

 - When does the season begin and end?